 The Infectious diseases department provides clinical expertise in the diagnosis and management of unusual and complicated infections, tropical diseases, and children with Human Immunodeficiency Virus (HIV) infection.
 There are also specialist clinics for children with tuberculosis and chronic viral hepatitis.
 A large part of our work is around antimicrobial stewardship, a process which ensures that medicines used to treat infections are used in the best possible way across the hospital.
 One of the main elements of our outpatient service is dedicated to the care of HIV infected children.
 The following section details clinical results for this service for which we have robust local and national data.

 Clinical outcome measures - HIV

-HIV is a blood-borne virus which attacks the body’s immune system and weakens its ability to fight infections and diseases, such as cancer.
+HIV is a virus which attacks the body’s immune system and weakens its ability to fight infections and diseases, such as cancer.
 It is a life-long condition that can lead to acquired immunodeficiency syndrome (AIDS), where the body’s immune system can no longer fight infections and tumours.

 1. CD4 cell count results

 One of the most important tests used by the team is called a CD4 cell count.
 HIV attacks CD4 cells in the immune system.
 A CD4 cell count measures the number of CD4 cells in a sample of blood to give a rough idea of the health of the patient’s immune system.
 The higher the count, the better the immune system.